 Customers participating in the water trading market can monitor trade availability on the Water Register website.
 Customers can monitor trading opportunities across the Barmah Choke on the Murray-Darling Basin Authority website.

-Upcoming Resource Manager announcements
+Upcoming Resource Manager Announcements

-- The 2017/18 seasonal determinations will be updated on Friday 1 December 2017.
+- The 2017/18 seasonal determinations are updated on Thursday 15 March 2018.